MerginMaps/docs/src/gis/elevations/index.md

 ## External provider - Bluetooth
 <Badge text="Android only" type="tip"/>
-External GPS can be connected [using Bluetooth](../../field/external_gps/#how-to-connect-external-gps-receiver-in-android-via-mergin-maps-mobile-app-recommended).
+On Android, external GPS can be connected [using Bluetooth](../../field/external_gps/#how-to-connect-external-gps-receiver-in-android-via-mergin-maps-mobile-app-recommended).
 If possible, we recommend to use this option.

 If there is no [user-defined transformation](#using-custom-geoid), the <MobileAppNameShort /> uses data reported by the GPS provider as-is, including the ellipsoidal height and geoid separation. <MainPlatformName /> does not receive information about the geoid model used; this information should be supplied by the GPS provider.